Read Epicurus with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Epicurus’ influence on philosophy.

-The central claim is this: Epicurus, an ancient Greek philosopher, left a significant mark on the development of philosophy with his teachings centered around the pursuit of happiness through the absence of pain, known as hedonism.
+In plain terms: Epicurus, an ancient Greek philosopher, left a significant mark on the development of philosophy with his teachings centered around the pursuit of happiness through the absence of pain, known as hedonism.

 1. Epicurus’ Influence on Philosophy: Epicurus, an ancient Greek philosopher, left a significant mark on the development of philosophy with his teachings centered around the pursuit of happiness through the absence of pain, known as hedonism.